SanketPatole/ESPN-Statsguru-Scraper/README.md

 print(df.head())

 #By default it returns Test batting statistics for men only.
-#You can also tweak following parameters to get custom results.
+#You can also tweak following parameters to get custom results of your choice.
 '''
 match_type='ODI_Women'
 data_type='bowling'